Filler

 Don't stand around in full costume before your show, chatting with audience members.
 Wear some kind of cover-up: a nice caftan, a flowing full-length cape, a long coat, or similar wrap.

 Part of the impact of your opening dance is the effect of your wonderful costume.
 There's something magical about exotic music, theatrical make-up, unusual lighting, and a wonderful costume all working together to make your first impression.
-If the audience sees you before you dance doing mundane things in your costume like chatting with friends, much of that impact will be lost.
+If the audience sees you before you dance doing mundane things in your costume such as chatting with friends, much of that impact will be lost.

 After your show is done, change back into attractive "normal" clothes before you reappear.
 Pat your face and cleavage with tissues to remove perspiration or runny make-up.
 Your image of glamor or goddess will be lost if you come out to chat with your audience while beads of sweat run off the tip of your nose and down into your cleavage.